Physics-50/Module-2/docs/week2.md

 ## Checkpoint 2

 + Submit your Week 2 results in [Checkpont 2 on Gradescope](https://www.gradescope.com/courses/165932/assignments/654616){:target="_blank"} by the end of Week 2.
 You should submit (1) a scatter plot of calculated viscosity vs. sphere diameter, with no lines between points.
 Your axes should be labeled with the quantity shown and the units used.
-If you have analyzed multiple trials for some sphere diameters, include vertical error bars showing the uncertainty in each calculated viscosity, but this is not required in Week 2 except for the 3.5-mm spheres which you have already analyzed in Week 1.
+If you have analyzed multiple videos for each sphere size, include vertical error bars showing the uncertainty in each calculated viscosity based on the *standard error of the mean* of the terminal speed in each case.
+If you have analyzed just one video for each sphere size, include a vertical error bar on the 3.5-mm data point showing the uncertainty in calculated viscosity based on the *standard deviation* of the terminal speed.
 You should also submit (2) a list of the sphere diameters for which you believe inertial drag is negligible.

 + And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-2){:target="_blank"}

 ## Final Note

-When you're ready, move on to [Week 3 - Final Determination of Viscosity](week3).
+When you're ready, move on to Week 3 - Final Determination of Viscosity.